algorand/go-algorand/docker/README.md

 ### Volume Permissions

-The container executes in the context of the `algorand` user with UID=999 and GID=999 which is handled differently depending on your operating system.
-During startup the container is temporarily run as `root`, after modifying the permissions of `/algod/data` it drops to the `algorand` user.
-This can sometimes cause problems.
+The container executes in the context of the `algorand` user with UID=999 and GID=999 which is handled differently depending on your operating system or deployment platform.
+During startup the container temporarily runs as `root` in order to modify the permissions of `/algod/data`.
+It then changes to the `algorand` user.
+This can sometimes cause problems, for example if your deployment platform doesn't allow containers to run as the root user.

 #### Named Volume